mrSnow-tr/PortaLink/README.md

 # ⭐ Support the Project

-If PortaLink is useful to you:
+If Sharelink is useful to you:

 - ⭐ Star the repository
 - 🐛 Report bugs